 Broccoli & Tomatoes with Rice Wine-Oyster Sauce

-When stir-frying firm vegetables like broccoli, cover the wok for 30 seconds after adding the sauce.
-Cooking the vegetables covered, even for a short time, helps to keep them crisp but tender.
+In this healthy Asian stir-fry recipe, the wok is covered for 30 seconds after adding the sauce to keep the vegetables crisp but tender.
 If Chinese broccoli is available in your market, use this same method but cut the stalks and leaves into 2-inch pieces.

 - 1 tablespoon canola oil